radleta/web/docs/assets/downloads/adleta_richard_resume_condensed.md

 ### Forty-Two Ink, LLC (May 2025 - Present)

-- **Co-Founder & Technical Lead** (May 2025 - Present) - Co-founded
+- **Co-Founder & Technical Lead** (May 2025 - Present) - Co-founding
-  educational technology company developing specialized scheduling and compliance software for K-12 schools.
-Led full-stack development using modern technologies with focus on clean architecture, type safety, and scalability.
+  educational technology company building specialized scheduling and compliance software for K-12 schools.
+Leading full-stack development using modern technologies with focus on clean architecture, type safety, and scalability.

 ### All Kids Network (May 2014 - Present)